oklas/react-through/docs/basics/Direct.md

 Direct mapping is most simple usage.
 The `direct` means all props of your agent is directly mapped to destination associated container.

-For example if area name is `indicator` and bearing key name of agent is `balance` the through container created with `throughDirect` like this:
+For example let's suppose area name is `indicator`.
+Then through container may be created with `throughDirect` like this:

 ```js
 import {throughDirect} from 'react-through'